 Only want to get rid of excessive thigh fat

 Haven’t had major weight changes over the years

 In general, while liposuction is also a serious surgery, it is less invasive than a full thigh reduction.
 Liposuction was also was developed for the removal of stubborn fat that doesn’t go away with exercise and diet.
 This is called “exercise resistant or stubborn fat stores.”

 Removal of fat in small quantities can be performed during thighplasty procedure.
 But if there is too much fat to be removed, then the thigh reduction/thigh lift procedure may be performed.
 It can be done in two stages.
 Liposuction is ideally performed several months before the thighplasty or surgical reduction of the thigh.
 After recovery from the earlier liposuction, surgical excision of excess skin and fat tissues

 What should you know about the Thigh Lift procedure?

 Thighplasty begins with an incision along the most subtle areas of thigh.
-The length and depth of incision depends upon the amount of skin available and extent of procedure.
+The length and depth of incision depend upon the amount of skin available and extent of the procedure.
 The excess droopy skin and fat can be removed via incisions, to make your skin tight and fully-contoured.
 These are the different types of thigh-lift surgeries.

 For inner thigh lifting, an incision is made along the groin area, extending downwards sometimes to the knees.